|Head of State

 |Spain’s priorities||Spain was politically dead-locked for nearly a year until PSOE (socialists) accepted the PP’s minority government to avoid a third election.
 The priorities are now getting the country back on track and tackling the budget deficit, which currently exceeds the EU’s maximum.
 Other priorities are to reduce unemployment rates and fight corruption.

 The Spanish Government is now also facing increasing pressure in terms of Catalonia’s independence.
-The region’s President, Carles Puigdemont, has called for an independence referendum to take place on 1 October 2017, while Madrid argues such a referendum is in violation of the constitution.
+The region’s President, Carles Puigdemont, called for an independence referendum that took place on 1 October, despite the constitutional court’s ruling that the referendum was in violation of the constitution.
+The turnout was around 42%, with 90% voting in favour of independence and 7.9% voting against it.
+The Catalonian Parliament is now likely to declare Catalonia’s independence, while the Spanish Government has warned it could suspend Catalan autonomy.

 We would be delighted to hear from you.
 If you would like to get in touch with us, please contact us on 020 7463 0690 or use the form below.